Quercus mulleri: Habitat and range

 Quercus mulleri is currently known from a single small population in Miahuatlán District of southern Oaxaca.
 Here it is found in montane conifer–oak forest on rugged terrain at approximately 1850 meters elevation.
 The population is estimated at 138 mature individuals, and the species' extent of occurrence (EOO) and area of occupancy (AOO) are both estimated at 4 km2, but may be much smaller, as the known population consists of two patches of trees covering several acres.
 It was described in 1953 from two other locations, but is no longer found there.

 Conservation and threats

 Quercus mulleri has a very low population and very limited range, and its conservation status is assessed Critically Endangered.
 The tree has low reproductive success, creating few acorns and few seedlings.
-A recent genetic analysis suggests the species is a self-incompatible outbreeder, and may a relict population from the Pleistocene.
+A recent genetic analysis suggests the species is a self-incompatible outbreeder, and may be a relict population from the Pleistocene.

 The species' habitat is threatened by logging of Pinus patula in the surrounding area.
 Its current occurrence site has no formal protection.
 Recent construction of a road to the species' remaining habitat is likely to increase human disturbance.